lowagner/pynances/README.md

 ### Account files

-Use the `account` keyword near the top of your account files.
+Use the `account` keyword near the top of your account files, with a descriptive account name following, e.g. `account Savings Account`.
 Accounts should have a `startingbalance`, but no `budget`.
 More on those later.
-Accounts should be a single word, like "D" for "Debit Account", and they should be listed in ACCOUNTS in config.py, with a more descriptive name in ACCOUNTnames.
+To specify the account in any given purchase or transfer, you use the filename of the account, such as `S` in the example provided for the savings account.

-You can add transfers into an account by specifying, e.g.:
+You can add transfers into an account, such as your checking account, from another account (like the savings account saved in file `S`) by specifying, e.g.:

     Urgent Transfer FROM S 10 USD